Directed Reading Program

 The DRP is an excellent way to receive personal attention and mentorship in your study of mathematics.
 The DRP also fosters social and academic connections between undergraduates and graduate students in the mathematics community.
 We encourage all interested students to take advantage of this opportunity.

-Click here to sign up for the Directed Reading Program!
+Click here to sign up for the Directed Reading Program for Fall 2021!